PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 At its simplest: like in maths, the {term}`variable` is a {term}`name` that represents a value that will be stored by the computer.

-To get started we will look at creating two types of variable.
+To get started we will look at creating two types of variables.

-To create a variable named `a` that holds the integer value of '5', we can used the statement : `int a = 5;`
+To create a variable named `a` that holds the integer value of '5', we can used the statement `int a = 5;`.

-After this statement in the programme, the variable `a` may be used anywhere (see {term}`scope`) that we want to use it's value of `5`.
+After this statement in the programme, the variable `a` may be used anywhere (see {term}`scope`) that we want to use its value of `5`.

 `````{code_example-start}
 :label: Exampleb2